rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Ammunition:** You can use a revolver to make an attack only if you have bullets to fire from the revolver.
 Each time you attack with the revolver, you expend one bullet.
 * **Ranged:** A revolver can be used to make a ranged attack against a creature within 80 feet \(120 with disadvantage\), inflicting physical damage on a hit.
-* **Reload:** A revolver can make six attacks before it must be reloaded as an action or bonus action.
+* **Reload:** A revolver can make six attacks before it must be reloaded as an action.
 * **Secondary:** A revolver can be used as a secondary weapon.

 ### Rifle